 Yes.
 Ambien, when taken for a period of time, can be addictive.
 With prolonged use, you may first develop tolerance to its effects, and soon thereafter experience an unpleasant withdrawal syndrome when you haven’t had the drug in a while.

-Tolerance.
-With Ambien, you will need more of the substance as time goes on to achieve the same sleep benefits that you experienced when you first started taking the medication.
+With Ambien, you will need more of the substance as time goes on to achieve the same sleep benefits you experienced when you first started taking the medication.
 This phenomenon describes tolerance.
 Prescribing practitioners are aware of the potential for tolerance development.
-It is one of the reasons that Ambien is designed to be taken for short periods of time and then stopped.
-If someone continues use for more than two weeks, effects will almost certainly diminish and dosing will need to increase to get the same effects.
+Ambien is designed to be taken for short periods of time and then stopped.
+If someone continues Ambien use for more than two weeks, effects will almost certainly diminish and dosing will need to increase to achieve the same effects.

 - Sweating and feeling flushed.